mpestle/rakeiora_public_somatic/README.md

 area when the researcher runs a workflow in Rakeiora.
 So before this is run on real data, the kaitiaki of the data and the workflow reviewers need to be OK with that.

+NeSI does not claim ownership or authorship of this workflow.
+Authorship credits will follow later.